rinki89/Digital-VLSI-SoC-design-and-planning/README.md

 By comparing this both the graph we can understang the concept of switching thresold voltage.<br>
 ![image](https://github.com/rinki89/Digital-VLSI-SoC-design-and-planning/blob/main/Pictures/Day3/3-10.png)<br>

 In the graph below we can identify that the PMOS and NMOS are in which region.
-The direction of current flowing is different for NMOS nad PMOS.
+The direction of current flowing is different for NMOS nad PMOS.<br>
 ![image](https://github.com/rinki89/Digital-VLSI-SoC-design-and-planning/blob/main/Pictures/Day3/3-11.png)<br>

 __Static and dynamic simulation of CMOS inverter__ <br>